uicm-mas/uicm-mas.github.io/_posts/2018-11-09-UICM-Abstract.markdown

 ---

 This paper would be fully open-access.
-The arxiv preview version is available @ https://arxiv.org/abs/1811.09920 My handwriting manuscript is prepared, and I am currently crafting it into a rigorous research treatize.
+The arxiv preview version is available @ [arxiv page](https://arxiv.org/abs/1811.09920)

+My handwriting manuscript is prepared, and I am currently crafting it into a rigorous research treatize.

 ## Abstract